Battle Royale Mode: The Shared-Grid Sudoku Race

 Managing Pressure

-Battle Royale mode is inherently high-pressure.
-You can see your opponents' scores in real time, you know that elimination is coming, and the stakes feel real because your ranking is on the line.
-Learning to manage this pressure is a skill in itself.
+Battle Royale is inherently high-pressure.
+You can see opponents' claimed cells appearing in real time, and the stakes feel real because your ranking is on the line.
+Learning to manage that pressure is a skill in itself.

 The most common mistake under pressure is rushing.
-Players see themselves falling behind on the scoreboard and start placing digits without fully verifying them.
-This leads to errors, which cost time to fix, which causes more panic, which leads to more errors.
-The best Battle Royale players maintain a steady pace regardless of what the scoreboard shows.
-Trust your solving ability and focus on the board, not the standings.
+Players see the board filling up around them and start placing digits without verifying them.
+That leads to errors, which cost points, which causes more panic and more errors.
+The best players keep a steady pace regardless of how fast the board is filling.
+Trust your solving ability and focus on the grid, not the scramble.

 What Makes Battle Royale Unique

 No other sudoku app offers anything like Battle Royale mode.
 Traditional sudoku apps are solo experiences where you solve puzzles in isolation.
-Even the few apps that offer multiplayer typically use a turn-based or asynchronous format where players solve different puzzles and compare times afterward.
+Even the few apps that offer multiplayer typically use a turn-based or asynchronous format where players solve their own copy of a puzzle and compare times afterward.

-Sudoku Royale's Battle Royale mode is fundamentally different in three ways:
+Sudoku Royale's Battle Royale mode is different in two ways:

-This combination of simultaneous play, real-time competition, and elimination rounds creates an experience that feels more like a competitive game than a puzzle app.
-It is why players who discover Battle Royale mode often describe it as the most exciting way to play sudoku.
+This combination of a shared grid and live, simultaneous play makes Battle Royale feel more like a competitive game than a puzzle app.
+It is why players who discover it often describe it as the most exciting way to play sudoku.

 Rating Impact and Competitive Progression